FlorenMV/my_first_repository/README.md

 Important steps for git workflow:

 1. Initialize repository with git init
-2. Create chnages to project files
+2. Create changes to project files
 3. Check status of those files with git status
 4. Stage changes for commit
 5. Commit changes to version history